fivetran/dbt_twitter/README.md

 | [twitter_ads__promoted_tweet_report](https://fivetran.github.io/dbt_twitter/#!/model/model.twitter_ads.twitter_ads__pin_promotion_report)            | Each record in this table represents the daily performance of ads at the account, campaign, line item, promoted tweet, and ad-placement level. |
 | [twitter_ads__url_report](https://fivetran.github.io/dbt_twitter/#!/model/model.twitter_ads.twitter_ads__url_report)            |Each record in this table represents the daily performance of ads at the account, campaign, line item, promoted tweet, url, and ad-placement level. |                                                     |

+### Materialized Models
+Each Quickstart transformation job run materializes 26 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?
 ### Step 1: Prerequisites
 To use this dbt package, you must have the following:
-- At least one Fivetran Twitter Ads connector syncing data into your destination.
+- At least one Fivetran Twitter Ads connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, or **Databricks** destination.

 #### Databricks Dispatch Configuration